mirage/mirage-decks/slides/uw14-seminar/content.md

   and  type flow   := flow
 ```

-...and they can be composed together into other module types, avoiding
+...and they can be composed together into other module types, avoiding the
-the diamond problem.
+diamond problem

 ## Module Types: Entropy